 Urban culture meets refined luxury at the Pallas Athena Hotel, part of the Grecotel hotel group who own and operate 30 luxury hotels and resorts throughout Greece.
 The hotel is also a member of the exclusive Small Luxury Hotels of the World.

-Following a six-month refurbishment to what was formerly the Baby Grand Hotel, it re-opened its doors in January 2014, emerging with a new identity, embracing pop culture, contemporary furnishings and the grittiness of old Athens.
+What was formerly the Baby Grand Hotel, the hotel underwent a refurbishment emerging with a new identity, embracing pop culture, contemporary furnishings and the grittiness of old Athens.
 It brings some shine and pizazz to the historic Athinas Street where it is located.

 A short stroll up the road will find you at the central farmers markets and what was once the epicentre of old Athens, including Evripidou Street that is lined with authentic eateries, deli’s and spice shops.
 The Hop On, Hop off sightseeing bus stop is conveniently located opposite the hotel and Monastiraki Square metro is one kilometre away by foot.